BemTG/Forecasting-SP500-companies-using-ML-models-neural-nets-and-XGboost-/README.md

-Forecasting the SP500 using ML models(neural nets and XGboost)
+# Forecasting SP500 companies using ML models(neural nets and XGboost)